2023 Best Physics Schools in Minnesota

 Request Information

-A rank of #4 on this year’s list means Carleton College is a great place for physics students.
+The excellent programs at Carleton College helped the school earn the #4 place on this year’s ranking of the best physics schools in Minnesota.
 Located in the town of Northfield, Carleton is a private not-for-profit school with a small student population.

 While working on their degree, physics majors at Carleton accumulate an average of around $15,490 in student debt.